URGENT HELP HIDE

 Parents/carers have accessed support/training from the relevant autism support service and implemented recommendations at homeFor further information about support, please visit: Getting Help Now: Autism

-If the child or young person is in an educational setting: a SENCO-led support plan needs to be in place
+If the child or young person is in an educational setting: a SENCO-led support plan needs to have been in place, fully implemented and reviewed for at least six months/two terms (eg a minimum of two ‘assess, plan, do, review’ cycles)

 If there are concerns regarding the child or young person’s cognitive ability or ability to access the curriculumadvice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)